OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 # Pass data to scripts in an automatically-run Power Automate flow (preview)

 This tutorial teaches you how to use an Office Script for Excel on the web with an automated [Power Automate](https://flow.microsoft.com) workflow.
 Your script will automatically run each time you receive an email, recording information from the email in an Excel workbook.

-Completing this tutorial help you understand how to run scripts based on outside information.
-You'll see how flows can be triggered automatically as well as how data is passed between flow steps, especially for input into an Office Script.
+Being able to pass data from other applications into an Office Script gives you a great deal of flexibility and freedom in your automated processes.

 > [!TIP]
 > If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel on the web](excel-tutorial.md) tutorial.
 If you are new to Power Automate, we recommend starting with the [Call scripts from a manual Power Automate flow](excel-power-automate-manual.md) tutorial.